After tax contribution

 There are caps on how much you can contribute without paying extra tax.
 In the 2020-21 financial year, the after-tax contribution cap is $100,000.

 If you’re under 65 years of age you can choose to ‘bring-forward’ two years of contributions.
 It means that if your total after-tax contributions over three years is less than $300,000 you won’t be subject to excess non-concessional contributions tax, even if you go over the $100,000 cap one year.

 You can make after-tax contributions if your total superannuation balance is less than $1.6 million and you’re:

-If your total superannuation balance is greater than or equal to $1.6 million (for the 2017-18 financial year) at the end of 30 June 2017 and you make an after tax contribution, you will have excess after-tax contributions.
+If your total superannuation balance is greater than or equal to $1.6 million (for the 2019-20 financial year) at the end of 30 June 2020 and you make an after tax contribution in the 2020-21 financial year, you will have excess after-tax contributions.